Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-Of course, when you take out a loan, you’ll want to make sure that you’ll be financially capable of making your payments every month until the full amount is repaid.
+Of course, when you take out a loan, you’ll want to make sure that you’ll be financially capable of making your payments until the full amount is repaid.
 But what if you stumble upon some extra cash that you have available to be put toward your loan?
 What if you’re able to pay off your loan early, allowing you to save money on interest?

-Can You Pay Off Your Loan Early?
+Can You Pay Off A Loan Early?

 Yes.
 Most lenders will let you pay off your loan ahead of time, but it depends on how your lender operates.
 Some lenders accept early payments without penalty, while others will charge you a prepayment fee.
 So, before you apply, make sure to call your lender and check your loan agreement to find out if they charge prepayment penalties.